-As administrative capital of the Republic, the city is dominated by government services and the diplomatic corps of foreign representatives in South Africa.
+As administrative capital of South Africa, the city is dominated by government services and the diplomatic corps of foreign representatives in South Africa.

-Pretoria is renowned for its colourful gardens, shrubs and trees, particularly beautiful in spring when the some 50 000 jacarandas envelop the avenues in mauve.
-The city developed at a more sedate pace than
+Pretoria is renowned for its colourful gardens, shrubs and trees, particularly beautiful in spring when some 50 000 jacarandas envelop the avenues in mauve.
+The city developed at a more sedate pace than Johannesburg, and town planners had the foresight to include an abundance of open spaces.
+Pretoria has more than 100 parks, including bird sanctuaries and nature reserves.